GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/NCI/basics.rst

    </video>

-.. dropdown:: Troubleshooting: fe_sendauth: no password supplied
+.. dropdown:: Troubleshooting: 'fe_sendauth: no password supplied'

    When the ``dea`` module is first run, a Datacube database role and ``.pgpass`` password file is automatically created for you in your home directory.
 If you used a previous version of the NCI's Virtual Desktop software (e.g. VDI, OOD), you may need to copy this original ``.pgpass`` file into your new ARE home directory.
-If you cannot locate your ``.pgpass`` file, please contact earth.observation@ga.gov.au to request your DEA database account be reset.
+If you cannot locate your ``.pgpass`` file, please contact earth.observation@ga.gov.au to request for your DEA database account to be reset.

 Setting up Digital Earth Australia